thaochithai/hr-analytics-attrition/README.md

 ## 🔍 Key Insights

-From the exploratory data analysis and modeling, we discovered:
+From the exploratory data analysis and modeling, I discovered:

 1. **Satisfaction Impact**: Employee satisfaction level is the most influential factor in predicting turnover
 2. **Workload Effect**: Employees with high workloads (number of projects, working hours) combined with low satisfaction are at highest risk of leaving